juanchossn/HyperInSPACE/README.md

 ### Quick Start Overview
 1. Identify the research cruise, relevant calibration files, and ancillary data files to be used in processing
-2. Launch HCP and set up the Main window for data directories and the ancillary file
+2. Launch HyperCP and set up the Main window for data directories and the ancillary file
 3. Create a new Configuration (or edit and existing Configuration)
 4. Add and enable only *relevant* calibration and instrument files to the Configuration; there is no such thing as a standard instrument package
 5. Choose appropriate processing parameters for L1A-L2 (do not depend on software defaults; there is no such thing as a standard data collection)